impostorsguides/impostorsguides.github.io/rbenv/1-i-content.md

 But no one said this would be easy.
 The key will be doing this in a methodical, systematic way.
 The goal is to prevent myself from either a) missing some issues because I accidentally skipped over them, or b) re-reading issues that I've already eliminated.

 Reading through past Github issues is a difficult process to derive learnings and new knowledge from.
 When reading code, if you don't understand a certain piece of syntax, you can always post a question on StackOverflow.
-But there's no StackOverflow, Q&A site for questions like "Hey, what did you mean in your Github issue when [you said](https://github.com/rbenv/rbenv/issues/38) `...we will be supporting system wide installs via homebrew…`?"
+But there's no StackOverflow, Q&A site for questions like "Hey, what did you mean in your Github issue when [you said](https://github.com/rbenv/rbenv/issues/38) `...we will be supporting system wide installs via homebrew...`?"

 I mean, to a certain extent, that Q&A site *is* Github itself, but that's not Github's primary intent.
 I get the sense that the questions and answers posted on StackOverflow are meant to be just as relevant 10 years from now as they are today.
 Also, SO is meant more for discrete questions with discrete answers.
 In contrast, the discussions on Github are just that- discussions.
-There's much more back-and-forth between contributors… (NOTE- how to finish this train of thought?)
+There's much more back-and-forth between contributors...
+(NOTE- how to finish this train of thought?)

 At any rate, it's highly unlikely that anyone would reply to a question I posted on a 10-year-old Github issue, much less the original author.